 Brentwood, Tennessee 37027

-Benjamin Papa practiced law for 18 years prior to his current work as a Leadership Coach and Facilitator.
+Benjamin Papa practiced law for 18 years prior to his current work as a Leadership and Collaborative Divorce Consultant.
 He was instrumental in bringing Collaborative Divorce to the Middle Tennessee community in 2009, including serving as the Founding President and multiple terms on the Board of Directors of his former practice group, the Middle Tennessee Collaborative Alliance.
 He continues to lead trainings and workshops around the country related to Collaborative Divorce and Leadership.

 Mr. Papa holds degrees in psychology, law, and religion.

 Professional Activities- International Coach Federation - International Enneagram Association - Institute for Family Conflict Resolution - Former Member, and Founding President of Middle Tennessee Collaborative Alliance

 Bachelor of Arts in Psychology from Vanderbilt University (1995).

 Juris Doctor from The Ohio State University College of Law (2000).

 CommentsSpecific services Benjamin Papa provides includes one-on-one coaching, introductory and advanced trainings on Collaborative Divorce, team development/ group facilitation with Collaborative Divorce practice groups and other organizations, and workshop development and delivery.
 Through his work with the Institute for Family Conflict Resolution, he offers a "from the ground up" program to help bring Collaborative Divorce to communities, which includes training and coaching practitioners, as well as practice group development with organizational leaders.
 Mr. Papa is trained as a professional coach through a program accredited by the International Coach Federation.
 He is certified to administer Hogan Assessments, the Enneagram, the Leadership Circle Profile, as well as the Leadership Culture Survey.